 China has enjoyed rapid economic development since it opened its doors to the international market.
 The living conditions in China have significantly improved due to the economic strength China has gained.
 With the continuous improvements, the purchase power parity has driven China’s furniture market to develop.
-The population of China has become more willing to invest in home decoration as a mean of the improvement of the standard of living.
+The population of China has become more willing to invest in home decoration as a mean of improving the standard of living.
 IKEA in China has risen from the opportunity provided by China’s growing furniture market.

 In 2020 IKEA made its largest investment in China.
 10 billion yuan for the e-commerce development and digitalization of IKEA China.
-Thanks to the investment, the online sales of IKEA China saw 67% increase in 2020.
+Thanks to the investment, the online sales of IKEA China saw a 67% increase in 2020.

 Performance of China’s furniture market: decreasing performance in 2018

 According to the National Bureau of Statistics, in 2015, there were 5,290 furniture enterprises in China with a total estimation of 769.61 million pieces of furniture produced.
 China’s furniture industry has made tremendous progress, and the country has become a world-class location for setting up furniture factories and an important export base.
 According to the Chinese Family Development Report in 2014, there were roughly 430 million households and it is expected to be 500 million by 2030 in all provinces of China.
 To add to that, the low labor cost and large consumer market in China has attracted many foreign furniture enterprises.
 Due to large differences in practices throughout the country, China’s furniture industry is neither homogeneous nor predictable.
 Chinese consumer expectations and purchasing behaviors have marked regional variations, particularly for products reflecting cultural and personal tastes.